AguaClara/2StageCoagAddition/[2 stage coagulant addition][Spring 2018].md

 ## Conclusions

 A set of control experiments with fixed turbidity and different coagulant dosage was carried out with the increment function of ProCoDA.
 In general, it was deduced that with the current design of system, when the turbidity of water entering the system was relatively low, more coagulant was needed to reach the target effluent turbidity.
-The target effluent turbidity of this experiment was no more than 3 NTU, in order to comply with the standard AguaClara system.
+The target effluent turbidity of this experiment was no more than 3 NTU, in order to comply with the standard AguaClara system."现在我们的最低浑浊度大约是5-6，但是我们使用的絮凝剂量很低，并且我们制造合成污水的方法与其他研究组不同，预混带来的影响使得我们的浑浊度更难移除"

 <div class="alert alert-block alert-danger">
 The information about the electronic balance should be in methods, but the rest of this info doesn't need to be here.
+DU: addressed
 </div>

 <div class="alert alert-block alert-danger">
 I don't think this point was sufficiently discussed in the results/analysis.
 Say that the target was 3 NTU but then what you got.
+DU： addressed
 Removal from 100 to 3 is hard to achieve.
 Make sure that you justify the use of 100 NTU as a starting point in the method section.
+Du: pure clay turbidity is not hard to remove, in fact, clay particle can somehow aid the particle removal process.
+100NTU is definitely higher than the turbidity of natural water, we pick this kind of high turbidity to test the performance of apparatus in extreme events
 </div>

 It was found that two-stage coagulant addition needed more time than one stage addition to form floc blanket.
 However, in trials with relatively low turbidity, the formation of floc blanket was not seen under the same condition when comparing one-stage and two-stage.
 No significant difference was observed in terms of the lowest turbidity between one stage and two stage addition experiment under the same parameters.

 <div class="alert alert-block alert-danger">
 The aspect of converting mathcad files to python code do not need to be included in conclusions.
 Conclusions should be about the research/theory
+Du: addressed

 The second half of this paragraph seems linked to the paragraph above.
 Considering combining.
 </div>